cnvr76/SemestralnaPraca-Java---AutoSalon/README.md

 ### Saving and reading objects from file

-- `allVehicles.txt`: Txt file that contains all the created Vehicles which can be targeted by the type (it basically contains objects' toString() methods that later in code is separated and inserted as input parameters)
+- `allVehicles.txt`: Txt file that contains all the created Vehicles which can be targeted by the type (it basically contains objects' toString() methods that later in code are separated and inserted as input parameters)

 ### Reflection